-Aligned to the priority being given to preserving and maintaining the City's current infrastructure, the 2021/2022 MTREF provides for extensive growth in the asset maintenance area as informed by the City's asset renewal strategy and repairs & maintenance plan.
+Aligned to the priority being given to preserving and maintaining the City's current infrastructure, the draft 2021/2022 MTREF provides for extensive growth in the asset maintenance area as informed by the City's asset renewal strategy and repairs & maintenance plan.

-Repairs and maintenance budget is currently 5% of the total Operating Expenditure Budget.
+Repairs and maintenance budget is currently 5.1% of the total Operating Expenditure Budget.
 The City is striving towards a 10% repairs and maintenance of its total operating budget owing to the ageing of the City's infrastructure and historic deferred maintenance.
 The City has embarked on a programme to replace existing infrastructure assets which have almost reached and/or exceeded their useful lives and will be funded from own funds.

-An amount of R1.2 billion has been provided for repairs and maintenance over the 2021/2022 MTREF.
-Expenditure levels are projected at R408 million in 2021/2022 escalating to R412 million by 2023/2024.
+An amount of R1.53 billion has been provided for repairs and maintenance over the 2021/2022 MTREF.
+Expenditure levels are projected at R425 million in 2021/2022 escalating to R511 million in 2022/2023 and R592 million in 2023/2024.
 It should however be noted that this figure is mainly contracted component of the repairs and maintenance work.
 The salaries component of the repairs and maintenance work that is undertaken by internal staff is not included under this expenditure type but under employee related costs.
 This should also be noted that the City is complementing its repairs and maintenance program with the capital expenditure program of renewing existing assets.
 Table 14 below breaks down repairs and maintenance by asset type.